The Long-Term Swap Rate and a General Analysis of Long-Term Interest Rates: Introduction

 The paper is structured as follows.
-First, we introduce in Section \ref{Fixed_Income_Section} some necessary prerequisites such as the different kinds of interest rates and interest rate swaps, in particular OISs.
+First, we introduce in Section \ref{Fixed_Income_Section} some necessary prerequisites, such as the different kinds of interest rates and interest rate swaps, in particular OISs.
 Then, Sections \ref{Long_Term_Rates_Section} and \ref{Long_Swap_Rate_Section} describe the three asymptotic rates and some important features of the long-term swap rate like the model-free formula.
 In Section \ref{Relation_between_Long_Term_Rates} we investigate the influence of each long-term rate on the existence and finiteness of the other rates.
 Finally, in Section \ref{Specific_Term_Structure} we analyse the long-term rates in some selected term structure models.
-We chose the Flesaker-Hughston methodology, developed in \cite{Flesaker_Hughston1996}, and the linear-rational term structure methodology, presented in \cite{Filipovic2014}, since they also include the wide class of affine interest models and possess some appealing features such as high tractability and simple forms of the different interest rates.
+We chose the Flesaker-Hughston methodology, developed in \citet{Flesaker_Hughston1996}, and the linear-rational term structure methodology, presented in \citet{Filipovic2014}, since they also include the wide class of affine interest models and possess some appealing features such as high tractability and simple forms of the different interest rates.
 In both cases we compute the long-term swap rate and the other long-term rates.
+We conclude with a numerical example, where we illustrate how our results can be used to estimate the non-optional component of a CoCo bond.